YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>

 Now crash Santiago.
 You have a choice of bringing up Paris or Melbourne.
 If you don't have time to make a decision as to which replicating instance to make the new primary, just choose the most convenient.
-If you have time to make a decision, you can see which one is further ahead by looking at the “Region Seqno” field in the database file header with DSE (in a multi-region database, you need to look at all replicated regions and take the maximum).
+If you have time to make a decision, you can see which one is further ahead by looking at the "Region Seqno" field in the database file header with DSE (in a multi-region database, you need to look at all replicated regions and take the maximum).

 In Paris: